 In 2005, Papa Joe and Denise founded a non-profit organization, Elijah’s Heart whose mission is to show love and bring aid to underprivileged children and their families.
 Presently, they are uniting with others throughout the country to raise awareness about children and families in desperate situations in our own nation and to spark a great movement of love in action across the globe.

-Papa Joe’s life is the inspiration behind the 2012 five-star feature-length film, Unconditional, that recently ended a successful stint on Netflix and is now on Youtube (search under "Unconditional, Michael Ealy.")
+Papa Joe’s life is the inspiration behind the 2012 five-star feature-length film, Unconditional, that airs several years on Netflix, winning family movie of the month twice, and is now on Youtube (search under "Unconditional, Papa Joe".
 Serving as a co-producer, Papa Joe was involved in the intricate process of adapting his life's story for the big screen.
 Unconditional's DVD and television coverage has reached 121 countries.
 As a result, Papa Joe has the privilege of making personal appearances to inspire crowds around the nation as an ambassador for the film and its purpose of love.